We've been featured in:

-Crane Accident Compensation Claims
+Crane Accident Claims – How Much Compensation?

 Your employer owes a duty of care under the Health and Safety at Work etc. Act 1974.
 Per this duty, they must take reasonably practicable steps to ensure your safety while you are working.
 If they breach this duty and you suffer an injury as a result, you might be eligible for compensation.